 How many days is an ideal for Maasai Mara National Park?

-Masai Mara National Park is home to Africa’s famous Big Five species, as well as an abundance of other wildlife, including wildebeest, zebra, gazelle, antelope, ostrich, giraffe, cheetah, hyena and many more.
+Masai Mara National Park is home to Africa’s famous Big Five species and an abundance of other wildlife, including wildebeest, zebra, gazelle, antelope, ostrich, giraffe, cheetah hyena and many more.
 With all the animals in the park and the area size of the park,3-4 days will be just perfect for Maara Mara National Park Adventure.
 With as little as 500 USD per person, you can enjoy your two days Maasai Mara vacation.
 On this is a two-day safari with one night in Maasai Mara, Full accommodation.
 Spent on viewing the great predators and explore the parks amazingly high concentration of wild animals.
 On the plains are enormous herds of grazing animals plus the elusive Cheetah and leopard hiding amidst acacia boughs.
 During the stay, we also have an optional opportunity to visit a village of the Masai people to witness the singing and dancing that are part of their daily lives and sacred rituals.
 A glimpse into their homes and social structure is a poignant experience.